-As mentioned before, UgPC holds, colloquially put, that it is never the case that the same set of single phenomenal states yields two different phenomenal sums.
+As mentioned before, UqPC holds, colloquially put, that it is never the case that the same set of single phenomenal states yields two different phenomenal sums.
 In the first part, we have seen that UPC and E are problematic in the light of what we called difference-makers, viz. properties that render two individuals non-identical despite the fact that they are composed of the same set of parts.
-As mentioned, one candidate for such difference-maker are kind or sortal properties.
-We can launch the same objection in the phenomenal domain: if two total phenomenal states that are composed of the same set of single phenomenal states are non-identical based on such properties, then PU and one of its core principles UqPC are in trouble.
+As mentioned, one candidate for such a difference-maker are kind or sortal properties.
+We can launch the same objection in the phenomenal states are non-identical based on such properties, then PU and one of its core principles UqPC are in trouble.
 In order to discuss this objection, I invoke the central kind property of being phenomenal.
-As I mentioned in the first part of this thesis, the point in this section is not so much that two total states are non-identical because they instantiate different sortal properties but based on the fact that sums, phenomenal or not, are kind obliterating and hence do not instantiate any sortal or kind properties at all that would be constitutive for their identity.
-Since in the view of almost all philosophers total states are themselves phenomenal, viewing those states as phenomenal sums based on E and UqPC is highly implausible since the latter omit the core identity condition of those states.
-For example, listening to blues, drinking scotch and smoking tobacco yields a total state in its own right exactly because experiencing all these pleasurable things together results in a conjoint phenomenality on its own, over and above the disjoint phenomenalities of the composing single phenomenal states.
-However,
+As I mentioned in the first part of this thesis, the point in this section is not so much that two total states are non-identical because they instantiate different sortal properties but is based on the fact that sums, phenomenal or not, are kindindependent and hence do not instantiate any sortal or kind properties at all that would be constitutive for their identity.